 - To find out more about the different job roles in the sector and advice from industry experts please visit the Get Into Music website.

 - For an overview of the many functions in record labels, careers advice and job opportunities you can visit the BPI’s website.
 Their On Track service is a one stop shop for anyone looking to work in the industry.

 - BIY People & Talent provides tailored HR, Recruitment & People Development advice to companies across music and creative industries, because one size doesn’t fit all, and bigger isn’t always better.

 UK Music very occasionally provides paid work experience for short periods at our HQ in London.
 Should an opportunity occur and if you would like to be considered, please send your CV to firstname.lastname@example.org.

 - Skoove is an app for learning to play the piano.
 Usually most of its lessons require a subscription, but in response to the COVID-19 crisis, they have made some of their premium content available for free.

 - The Musicians’ Union are supporting the idea of music teachers providing online lessions.

-- Fender Play are currently offering three months of free guitar lessons.
+- Fender Play offer online guitar lessons.